la2050/archive/_projects/2016/preserving-las-cultural-diversity.md

   - Infrastructure (building/space/vehicles etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Over the last 10 years, LA neighborhoods have undergone unprecedented change.
+  Expanding public transit options and the blossoming of dynamic art centers, have transformed neighborhoods that once had limited desirability into attractive places to live and work.
+LA LISC seeks to empower four culturally diverse neighborhoods to negotiate the change process and develop a robust approach for leveraging culture as a tool for promoting sustainable neighborhood identities and economic development.
 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Measures of cultural and global economic influence (“soft power”)","Minority- and